PsyMem: Fine-grained psychological alignment and Explicit Memory Control for Advanced Role-Playing LLMs: Role Playing Training and Evaluation

+Specifically, stage 1 establishes core role-playing capabilities by training the model on character profile-based dialogues, enabling the model to learn fundamental character attribute alignment.
+Stage 2 further trains the model on memory-augmented role-playing dataset $\text{D}_{\text{RP}}$ and role-playing style general fine-tuning dataset $\text{D}_{\text{RP}}^\text{synth}$ to improve role-playing precision, as illustrated in Figure \ref{Figure: sft-and-evaluation}(b).
+As demonstrated in Section \ref{sec:Ablation Study}, our two-stage training strategy significantly outperforms vanilla single-stage training for role-playing performance, validating the necessity of this progressive specialization strategy.

-\paragraph{Stage 1: Foundational Role-Playing Capacity Development.} In this stage, we train LLMs to learn foundational role-playing ability based only on quantifiable attributes and basic information.
-We fine-tune the model using a subset \( D_{\mathrm{RP1}} \) sampled from the overall role-playing dataset to establish its fundamental role-playing abilities.
+\paragraph{Stage 1: Foundational Role-Playing Capacity Development} In this stage,we train LLMs to learn foundational role-playing abilities based on quantifiable character attributes and dialogue contexts without memory augmentation.
+We fine-tune the model using a subset $\text{D}_{\text{RP1}}$ sampled from the overall role-playing dataset $\text{D}_{\text{RP}}$ to establish its fundamental role-playing abilities.
 The objective function is formally defined as: